pulumi/travisqueue/README.md

 # Travis build sequencer

-Force `push` builds in Travis to run one at a time without setting a concurrency limit for all builds.
+Limit `push` builds in Travis to one per branch.

-Useful in cases where `push` builds perform deployments that would otherwise interfere.
+Useful in cases where builds perform deployments that would otherwise interfere.

+## Usage

+1. Get a Travis API token -- probably for a bot user -- and set the `TRAVIS_TOKEN` environment variable for the repository.

+2. Set `TRAVIS_ENDPOINT` to `https://api.travis-ci.org` or `https://api.travis-ci.com` for public or private repositories, respectively.

+3. Add to `.travis.yml`:

+    ```yaml
+    language: go

+    before_install:
+    # Get the tool
+    - git clone git@github.com:pulumi/onebuild ${GOPATH}/src/github.com/pulumi/onebuild
+    - go install github.com/pulumi/onebuild
+    # Proceed or cancel this build
+    - onebuild start

+    after_script:
+    # Maybe kick off a waiting build
+    - onebuild finish
+    ```

 ## Goals and approach